In addition to handling customer requests, chatbots deliver incredible business value by streamlining the workflows of internal employees.

 1. Chatbots streamlining HR support.

 Decreasing effort and time on task — this is the universal standard of using AI to perform tasks more efficiently.
-At their most basic function, chatbots help us rapidly complete menial tasks by answering our resolving our simple yet urgent problems, processing queries like “how do I file expense reports?” down to the classic “I forgot my password.”
+At their most basic function, chatbots help us rapidly complete menial tasks by answering and resolving our simple yet urgent problems, processing queries like “how do I file expense reports?” down to the classic “I forgot my password.”

 But in this case, information is not always as available as the user would like on her intranet, and when it is, the content they find can be dense and indigestible — solutions can differ from one post to another, the tools may be different from one service to another, and so on.